Canada Trade & FDI

 Canadian Direct Investment in the United States

-Canada is also an important source of foreign direct investment in the U.S. food industry.
-At the end of 2010, Canada's direct investment position in the U.S. food industry equaled about $1.4 billion on a historical cost basis, which makes Canada the sixth largest foreign investor in the U.S. food industry.
-Over the past 15 years, the Canadian direct investment position in the U.S. food industry has fluctuated, usually within the range of $1.0 billion to $1.5 billion.
-As is the case with U.S. direct investment in Canada's food and beverage industries, mergers and acquisitions involving large firms can result in large year-to-year changes in the Canadian direct investment position in the U.S. food industry.
+Canada is also an important source of FDI for the U.S. food industry.
+At the end of 2016, Canada's direct investment position in the U.S. food industry equaled about $4.9 billion on a historical cost basis, which makes Canada the third largest foreign investor in the U.S. food industry.
+After fluctuating during 1997-2008, Canada’s direct investment position in the U.S. food industry increased steadily, growing at a compound annual rate of 22.2 percent between 2008 and 2016.
+As with U.S. direct investment in Canada's food and beverage industries, mergers and acquisitions involving large firms can result in substantial year-to-year changes in the Canadian direct investment position in the U.S. food industry.